Lemon Tart with Raspberries

 You can use a prepared graham cracker crust for this tart as well.
 Choose a 9-inch tart shell and follow the recipe starting with the second step (mixing the filling).
 Be aware that the purchased crust may take up to 10 minutes longer to bake.

-- 1 butter cookie dough disk (see related recipe at left), at cool room temperature
+- 1 butter cookie dough disk, at cool room temperature

 - 2 eggs